QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

 communication between different components of the network scheduling system, ensuring seamless integration and operation, these include:

- * Schedule Service Requestor and Responder API: Schedule resource creation, modification, and deletion requests and responses.
+ * Schedule Service Requester and Responder API: Schedule resource creation, modification, and deletion requests and responses.
 Querying of current and upcoming schedules, conflict and alert notifications.